 NHS vs KVG: Side-by-Side Comparison

-Swiss healthcare is objectively excellent — among the best in the world by outcomes and patient satisfaction — but it comes at a price.
+Swiss healthcare is excellent but expensive.
 A couple in their 30s should budget CHF 600–900 per month for basic insurance alone.
-The upside: you get fast access, free doctor choice, and no waiting lists for most treatments.
-For British expats used to the NHS, this is the single biggest financial adjustment.
+Fast access, free doctor choice, and no waiting lists for most treatments offset the cost — but plan for this before your move.

-For a comprehensive comparison of Swiss health insurance plans, provider rankings, and tips on reducing your premiums, read our full guide: Best Health Insurance in Switzerland for Expats 2026.
+For a detailed comparison of Swiss health insurance plans, provider rankings, and premium-reduction strategies, see: Best Health Insurance in Switzerland for Expats 2026 (Expat Savvy).

-As a UK expat, you have 90 days to set up mandatory coverage.
-We compare all major insurers, explain your deductible options, and find the best plan for your situation — at no cost to you.
+As a British expat you have 90 days to arrange mandatory KVG coverage.
+Expat Savvy compares all major Swiss insurers, explains your deductible options, and finds the right plan for your situation — free of charge.

 Pensions: UK State Pension, Swiss Pillars & Transfers

-The UK and Switzerland both have multi-layered pension systems, but they are structured very differently.
-Understanding how they interact is essential for British expats who want to avoid gaps in retirement provision.
+The UK and Switzerland both have multi-layered pension systems structured very differently.
+Understanding how they interact prevents gaps in retirement provision.

 UK Pension System Overview

-• State Pension: Based on National Insurance (NI) contributions.
-You need 35 qualifying years for the full new State Pension (currently GBP 221.20 per week / approx. GBP 11,500 per year for 2025/26).
-You need a minimum of 10 qualifying years to receive anything.
+- State Pension: Based on National Insurance (NI) contributions.
+You need 35 qualifying years for the full new State Pension (currently GBP 221.20/week for 2025/26).
+Minimum 10 qualifying years to receive anything.

 Swiss Pension System (Three Pillars)

-• Pillar 2 (BVG/LPP): Occupational pension, mandatory for employees earning above CHF 22,680/year.
-Employer and employee contribute; the employer must pay at least 50%.
-Provides a retirement pension, disability pension, and survivors' benefits.
+- Pillar 2 (BVG/LPP): Occupational pension, mandatory for employees earning above CHF 22,680/year.
+Employer must pay at least 50% of contributions.

-• Pillar 3a (Private): Voluntary, tax-advantaged savings.
-Annual maximum contribution: CHF 7,258 (2026, for employed persons with a Pillar 2).
+- Pillar 3a (Private): Voluntary, tax-advantaged savings.
+Annual maximum: CHF 7,258 (2026, for employed persons with Pillar 2).
 Fully deductible from taxable income.
+See our Pillar 3a guide for how to optimise contributions.

 UK vs Swiss Pension: Comparison